An Excerpt from active measures: part ii

 Hadi staggered backward, dropped, and was still.

-He shuddered, his entire body trembling with fear, and hobbled as fast as he could back to the plane, tripping over the fuselage.
+He shuddered, his entire body trembling with fear, and hobbled as fast as he could back inside the plane, tripping over the fuselage.
 What could he do?
 He had no weapon.
 Everyone else was dead or dying.
-He crawled up the aisle, not thinking about the pain surging up his broken arm, and crammed himself between two rows of seats.
+He crawled up the aisle, ignoring the pain pulsing through his broken arm, and crammed between two rows of seats.
 “Vahid, you have to play dead,” he whispered.
 “Don’t move.
 Don’t make a sound.”

-Taghavi slumped over and clenched his eyes shut.
+Taghavi slumped over and squeezed his eyes shut.

 It was unbearable not to breathe.
-His heart raged.
+His heart raced.

 He heard footsteps climbing into the wreckage, softly, moving closer to him, and stopped.

-“Hello,” a woman—a girl, even—said pleasantly, then put a bullet in his gut.
+“Hello,” he heard a woman’s voice—a girl’s, even—say pleasantly, then put a bullet in his gut.

-Taghavi gasped in shock.
-He pressed his hand against his abdomen as tight pressure spread through his stomach and intestines.
+Taghavi gasped in shock, throwing his eyes wide open.
+He pressed his hand against his abdomen as tight pressure surged through his stomach and intestines.
 His legs squirmed.

 Zamanian and Pakpour screeched at the shot.

-When he opened his eyes, he found three young men and a woman standing in the plane, all in their early twenties.
-They looked like poor Iraqis—Kurds, or Arabs, or Yazidis—and wore the faded khaki coveralls used by oilfield workers under combat webbing and magazine pouches.
-The men blithely toted Kalashnikovs and the woman held a pistol on him.
+He found three young men and a woman standing inside the plane.
+They looked like poor Iraqis—Kurds, Arabs, or Yazidis—and wore faded khaki coveralls used by oilfield workers under combat webbing and magazine pouches.
+The men blithely toted Kalashnikovs.
+The woman held a Glock 19 on him.

-Then, a hulking, much darker figure, ducked down into the hole and climbed through the fuselage.
-The man was huge and hunched over at the shoulders and pressed his massive arms against the cabin ceiling.
-Hanging from his belt was a fourteen-inch curved dagger with an ivory hilt sheathed in a scabbard of stitched golden velvet.
-Taghavi saw the glimmering eyes and the coarse, unruly mane and the beard tied into three prongs like a pitchfork.
+Then, a hulking, much darker figure ducked into the breach and climbed through the fuselage.
+The man was huge, hunched over at the shoulders, and pressed his massive arms against the ceiling, his stench flooding the cabin.
+Hung from his belt was a fourteen-inch curved dagger with an ivory hilt sheathed in a scabbard of stitched golden velvet.
+Taghavi saw the glimmering eyes, the coarse, unruly mane, and the beard tied into three prongs like a pitchfork.
 Only the man’s hair wasn’t jet-black anymore.
-It was gray and dirty and brittle.
-It was Jamil Gorani, the Dark Lion of Kurdistan, weathered by war and vengeance.
+It was gray and filthy and brittle.
+It was Jamil Gorani, the Dark Lion of Kurdistan, tempered by war and grief into a vengeful shade teeming with malice.

 “Ten minutes,” one of the men alerted.

-Gorani appraised Taghavi as if he was an insect, then turned stiffly and stared at Zamanian.
+Gorani gazed down at Taghavi, appraising him like a cockroach, then turned stiffly toward Zamanian.
 “Get this one out,” he ordered, his deep voice rippling through the cabin.

-“Leave him alone,” Taghavi mumbled, but they ignored him.
+“Leave him alone,” Taghavi croaked, but they ignored him.

-Another man sauntered up the aisle, placed the muzzle of his Kalashnikov against Pakpour’s head, and fired, shattering Pakpour’s skull with a sharp clap that rang in Taghavi’s ears.
+Another man sauntered up the aisle, placed the muzzle of his Kalashnikov against Pakpour’s head, and fired, obliterating Pakpour’s skull with a sharp clap that rang in Taghavi’s ears.

-Gorani flipped through the wallet’s contents.
-It was the photograph that stopped him in his tracks.
-He looked down at Zamanian like he’d found something unexpected, something intriguing.
-“This one comes,” he decided.
+Gorani leisurely thumbed through the wallet’s contents.
+Then the photograph stopped him cold.
+His gaze drifted down upon Zamanian like he’d found something unexpected, something intriguing and worthy of further inspection—something relatable.
+“This one comes,” he decreed.

-One man took Zamanian under the armpits and heaved him down the aisle like a rolled-up carpet.
-Zamanian wailed madly about his leg, crying and pleading with them to stop.
-A second man grabbed Zamanian by the ankles, hoisted him up, and the two carried him out of the fuselage.
-The third man followed them.
+One man took Zamanian under the armpits again and dragged him down the aisle like a rolled carpet.
+Zamanian wailed madly about his leg, delirious and pleading for them to stop.
+A second man grabbed Zamanian by the ankles, hoisted him up, and the two carried him from the fuselage.
+The third man followed them out.
 Taghavi stopped hearing Zamanian’s screams after that.

 Then there was only him, the woman, and Gorani, alone.